Looking for volunteer opportunities in response to the COVID-19 pandemic? Visit our COVID-19 Resources page.

 Need answers?
 View Frequently Asked Questions for volunteers.

 Non-profit Organizations: Join the Volunteer Center to Grow Your Volunteer Base

-Become a member of the Volunteer Center to post an unlimited amount of volunteer opportunities, material needs and events on Get Connected.
-Your opportunities and events will be promoted through United Way’s social media outlets and listed in a weekly newsletter sent to local media.
-Setting up your account is easy; click here to get started now!
+Become a member of the Volunteer Center to post an unlimited amount of volunteer opportunities, material needs and events on e-Volunteer.
+Opportunities and events are promoted regularly through United Way’s social media outlets and in a monthly newsletter shared with our individual volunteer contacts.
+Setting up your account is easy; click here for an easy how-to guide.

 For more information about the Volunteer Center, please contact Bryce Kruger, Volunteer Engagement Coordinator, at 717.771.3809.